opf/openproject/docs/user-guide/nextcloud-integration/README.md

 > **Note**: To disconnect the link between your OpenProject and Nextcloud accounts, head on over to Nextcloud and navigate to _Settings → OpenProject_.
 There, click *Disconnect from OpenProject* button.
 To re-link the two accounts, simply follow [the above instructions](#connecting-your-openproject-and-nextcloud-accounts) again.

-## Linking files and folders to work packages
+## Link files and folders to work packages

 ### In OpenProject